 The Local Government Pension Scheme deficit has decreased during the past year.
-The fair value of the fund investments increased over the year by £555k whilst the present value of the funded obligation increased by £50k.
+The fair value of the fund investments increased over the year by £493k whilst the present value of the funded obligation increased by £2,029k. due to a change in financial assumptions.
+The discount rate assumption has been reduced from 2.8% to 1.9% (as this increases the value placed on benefits paid in the future).
+The discount rate used for the FRS102 reports is determined in line with accounting standard requirements which dictate the use of high quality corporate bond yields.
 The liability is assigned to the Trust's restricted general funds.
 The Trust relies on Parliament's guarantee that, in the event of academy closure, outstanding local government pension scheme liabilities will be met by the Department for Education.
 The guarantee came into force on 18 July 2013.